Hurricane Beryl: Mexico and Belize

 On July 1, Quintana Roo was placed on a blue alert in preparation for Beryl.
-This was upgraded to a red warning three days later.
+Officials upgraded the alert to red three days later.
 On July 2, the Yucatán state government activated 2,000 shelters.
-In Quintana Roo, the Mexican Defense Ministry opened 120 shelters.
-Also, schools throughout the state were closed, as were public beaches.
+In Quintana Roo, the Mexican Defense Ministry opened 120 shelters; schools throughout the state were closed, as were public beaches.
 Upward of 25,600 federal troops and national electricity company workers were mobilized throughout the region.
 Officials prepared 34,000 l of potable water for distribution.
 They also moved sea turtle eggs off beaches around Cancún in an attempt to protect them from storm surge.
 About 2,200 people were staying in shelters as the system moved through.
 The eastern coast of the Yucatán Peninsula was placed under a set of advisories on July 3: a hurricane warning for the coast of the Yucatán Peninsula from Puerto Costa Maya, Quintana Roo, to Cancún; a tropical storm warning south of Puerto Costa Maya to Chetumal, and north of Cancún to Cabo Catoche; and a tropical storm watch west of Cabo Catoche to Campeche, Campeche.
 More than 300 flights into Cancún International Airport and Tulum International Airport were canceled as Beryl moved in, and Tulum Airport suspended all operations from the afternoon of July 4 through midday July 7.
 Tren Maya halted operations until July 6.
 As Beryl moved across the western Gulf of Mexico, a hurricane watch was issued on July 5 for coastal Tamaulipas, from Barra El Mezquital to the mouth of the Rio Grande.

 On July 3, a Tropical Storm Watch was issued for the Caribbean coast of Belize, extending from Belize City to Corozal, including the islands of Ambergris Caye and Caye Caulker.
 Residents in the northern part of Belize were advised to prepare for flooding.
 The watch was upgraded to a warning on July 4.